 - Please make sure you have turned off all pop-up blockers.
 You can find them in stand alone programs, in antivirus software, in toolbars such as Google's, and in firewall software.
 They must be disabled or some features such as online testing will not work.

 - Make sure your browser is set to accept cookies.
-Angel and Canvas set a session cookie and will not allow you to log in if you block cookies.
+Canvas sets a session cookie and will not allow you to log in if you block cookies.

 Canvas will work on the following browsers although we recommend using Chrome:

 - The two most recent versions of all browsers.
 Make sure you have the latest version of your browser.